rbadillap/kotal-documentation/docs/ethereum/examples/poa.md

 $ kubectl delete -f poa.yaml
 ```

-and kubernetes garbage collector will delete all resources created by the controller :fire:
+and Kubernetes garbage collector will delete all resources created by the controller :fire: